-The Logitech K845 is okay for gaming.
-The Cherry MX Blue switches on our unit have a fairly light actuation force and a short pre-travel distance, which results in a quick and responsive gaming experience.
-It has bright white backlighting that can be customized using the hotkeys.
-Unfortunately, no software seems to work with the board, so you can't set macros to any of the keys.
+The Logitech K845 is decent for gaming.
+The Cherry MX Blue switches on our unit have a fairly light operating force and a short pre-travel distance, which results in a quick and responsive gaming experience.
+However, its latency is a bit high for a wired keyboard, which might disappoint more serious gamers.
+Unfortunately, there's no software for customization, so you can't set macros to any of the keys.

 The Logitech K845 isn't designed for mobile or tablet use.

 The Logitech K845 is decent for office use.
 The Cherry MX Blue switches on our unit provide a great typing experience, but if you find them too loud for an office setting, you can get the keyboard with another type of switch to suit your preference.
 It doesn't feel tiring to type on, but some people might need a wrist rest, and one isn't included.
 It's fully compatible with Windows, and only a few keys don't work on macOS.

 The Logitech K845 is decent for programming.
 The Cherry MX Blue switches on our unit feel fairly light and responsive, thanks to the short pre-travel distance and clicky tactile feedback.
 It has nice white backlighting that can be customized using the hotkeys.
 Unfortunately, there's no software for customization, so you can't set any macros or remap keys.